Centrality-Based Traffic Restriction in Delayed Epidemic Networks: Results

-To evaluate the performance of the proposed methods, a core-periphery network consisting of three communities has been simulated as the representative of a meta-population.
-The simulations are based on the dynamics \eqref{eq:system0} over a tree graph with three connected star graphs consisting of $20$ nodes and $19$ weighted edges.
-A combination of multiple star graphs is a good candidate for a meta-population, as in reality some of the sub-populations are considered as traveling hubs while the others connect to the rest of the sub-populations through these hubs.
-The effect of time-delay on the epidemic evolution of such a meta-population has been illustrated in Fig.~\ref{Fig:Delayeffect}, where the structure of the modeled network is shown in Fig.~\ref{Fig:network1}.
-Based on Fig.~\ref{Fig:Delayeffect}, it can be concluded that the higher the delays in identifying infected individuals, the higher the risk of experiencing an extreme epidemic peak with multiple pulses.
+The effect of time-delay on the epidemic evolution of the simulated network meta-population when there is effective social distancing within every sub-population ($a_{ii}=0$ for $i=1,2,\ldots,n$) has been illustrated in Fig.~\ref{Fig:Tree_Delayeffect}, where the structure of the modeled network is shown in Fig.~\ref{Fig:Tree_Networks}(a).
+Based on Fig.~\ref{Fig:Tree_Delayeffect}, it can be concluded that the higher the delays in identifying infected individuals, the higher the risk of experiencing a more extreme epidemic peak with multiple pulses.
 The time-delay also shows a correlation with the onset of epidemic peak, which is a decisive factor in designing the proper government interventions.

-In Fig.~\ref{Fig:network1}, the sub-populations are ranked based on their centrality index, $\eta_i$, which is reflected through the size of their indicating circles.
-The interconnections are ranked by their corresponding traffic volume which is specified by the thickness of edges as well as their color.

-Let us assume that the network shown in Fig.~\ref{Fig:network1} is randomly infected by a virus and affected by the modeling uncertainties explained earlier.
-Using the convex optimization method \eqref{prob:opt1-1} with $c$ being the overall traffic volume in the absence of traffic restrictions, the network structure changes into Fig.~\ref{Fig:network2}.
-The traffic volume between the hub nodes $1$, $2$, and $15$ is decreased by $68$ percent on average, which was expected given the high centrality of node $2$.
-For the nodes with lower centrality connected to node $2$, the average volume of traffic flow to or from the hub has decreased by about $10$ percent to isolate it as much as possible.
-The considerable decrease in the traffic volume of connections to the hub node $2$ is compensated by increasing the traffic volume of nodes connected to hubs $1$ and $15$ with lower centralities by $13$ and $18$ percent, respectively.
-Note that the overall traffic volume of this meta-population is constrained to be constant.

-The result of the robust optimization approach \eqref{prob:opt2-3}, shown in Fig.~\ref{Fig:network3}, is mostly close to that of the convex optimization method \eqref{prob:opt1-1}.
-The robust optimization tends to consider the worst case scenario where the uneven noise distribution amplifies the effect of node $2$ with the highest centrality, which makes it a bigger threat requiring it to be even more isolated.
-Hence, the robust optimizer is more conservative in manipulating the traffic volumes.

-To make a better comparison between the resulted networks, the bar diagram of the edge weights, or traffic volumes, is represented in Fig.~\ref{Fig:Weightbar}.
+The changes in average infection size of network \ref{Fig:Tree_Networks}(a) when the optimal and robust controls are applied is shown in Fig.~\ref{Fig:Tree_Infection}.
+For a meta-population that is initially $10$ percent infected, it is shown that $5$ percent of meta-population will always be infected, while for the controlled network, the infection eventually dies out.